-34 Directive 2002/22/EC (Universal Service Directive): Article 20 - Contracts.
+36 Directive 2002/22/EC (Universal Service Directive): Article 20 - Contracts.

-35 Directive 2002/22/EC (Universal Service Directive): Article 34 - Out-of-court dispute resolution.
+37 Directive 2002/22/EC (Universal Service Directive): Article 34 - Out-of-court dispute resolution.

-36 Directive 2002/22/EC (Universal Service Directive): Article 3 - Availability of universal service.
+38 Directive 2002/22/EC (Universal Service Directive): Article 3 - Availability of universal service.

-Sub-criteria assessed Findings in light of relevant EU regulatory framework Recommendations The PSRC may include a condition in the licence of any undertaking the requirement to provide one or two universal services and to ensure the possibility of universal services. • The incumbent operator shall be obliged to deliver all universal services and provide the possibilities of universal services.
+Sub-criteria assessed Findings in light of relevant EU regulatory framework Recommendations other governmental bodies.
+Within EU the majority of MSs have opted for the scope to be set by either law or governmental bodies which are not NRAs, leaving the implementation phase to the NRAs. regulatory framework requirements.
+Under the law "On Electronic Communications" there is provision on rights of customers to access networks and receive services of standard quality for regulated prices. • The law "On Electronic Communications" mandates the ANRCETI to provide tender and designate operators for providing the universal service.
 2.5.2.
-Powers to define universal service's baskets 37 The EU regulatory framework sets forth obligations for MSs to ensure that customers have universal access to predefined set of services at an affordable price, in specified quality in light of national conditions.
+Powers to define universal service's baskets 39 The EU regulatory framework sets forth obligations for MSs to ensure that customers have universal access to predefined set of services at an affordable price, in specified quality in light of national conditions.
 This requirement can be set forth by the law itself or further activities may be delegated other governmental bodies.
 Within EU the majority of MSs have opted for the scope to be set by either law or governmental bodies which are not NRAs, leaving the implementation phase to the NRAs.
-No recommendations on the matter as the reviewed AM legislation in force covers the EU regulatory framework requirements. • The key element in design of universal obligations is take into account the national conditions - what type services are minimum type ones covering basic needs and where the natural market supply is not addressing the demand.
+No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework requirements. • The key element in design of universal obligations is take into account the national conditions - what type services are minimum type ones covering basic needs and where the natural market supply is not addressing the demand.
 There are minimum requirements to be reviewed in terms of scope of services to be provided and MSs may decide on the actual scope of services to be provided and potentially specific groups of customers, based on national conditions.
-Minimum services to be reviewed are: access requests at fixed location (does not necessarily mean fixed network); at least one comprehensive directory is available to end-users in a form approved by the relevant authority, whether printed or electronic, or both, and is updated on a regular basis, and at least once a year; at least one comprehensive telephone directory enquiry service is available to all end-users, including users of public pay telephones; public pay telephones or other public voice telephony access points are provided to meet the reasonable needs of end-users in terms of the geographical coverage.
-Under the law "On Electronic Communications" the universal service obligation shall consist of the provision of a minimum set of services approved by the PSRC pursuant to the policy objectives approved by the competent authority and as a result of consultation with all the stakeholders, which shall be available at an affordable price and in accordance with quality standards laid down for all end- users, irrespective of geographical location. • The PSRC shall determine the most efficient and appropriate approaches for provision of universal services and define objectives for the provision of services, ensuring that the public electronic communication, in particular public telephone services are accessible to the majority of users.
-The provision of universal services is to take into account national conditions of electronic communications markets.
+Minimum services to be reviewed are: - access requests at fixed location (does not necessarily mean fixed network); at least one comprehensive directory is available to end-users in a form approved by the relevant authority, whether printed or electronic, or both, and is updated on a regular basis, and at least once a year; at least one comprehensive telephone directory enquiry service is available to all end-users, including users of public pay telephones; public pay telephones or other public voice telephony access points are provided to meet the reasonable needs of end-users in terms of the geographical coverage.
+The law "On Electronic Communications" describes the scope of services to be made universally available.
+Those include: access and connection at a fixed location to public telephone networks and for access at a fixed location to public telephone services; at least one directory of subscribers shall be available to end-users, upon request, in printed, electronic form or both and is updated periodically, at least every three years;

-37 Directive 2002/22/EC (Universal Service Directive): Article 3 - Availability of universal service; Article 4 - Provision of access at a fixed location and provision of telephone services; Article 5 - Directory enquiry services and directories; Article 6 - Public pay telephones and other publics voice telephony access points; Article 7 - Measures for disabled end-users.
+39 Directive 2002/22/EC (Universal Service Directive): Article 3 - Availability of universal service; Article 4 - Provision of access at a fixed location and provision of telephone services; Article 5 - Directory enquiry services and directories; Article 6 - Public pay telephones and other publics voice telephony access points; Article 7 - Measures for disabled end-users.